fastapi/fastapi/docs/en/docs/advanced/generate-clients.md

 #### Generate Client Code

-To generate the client code you can use the command line application `openapi` that would now be installed.
+To generate the client code you can use the command line application `openapi-ts` that would now be installed.

 Because it is installed in the local project, you probably wouldn't be able to call that command directly, but you would put it on your `package.json` file.